oneeve8/kobble-data/content/markdown.md

 # Horizontal rule

-To create a horizontal rule, use three hyphens separated by spaces,
+To create a horizontal rule, as is used between these tutorial sections, use three hyphens separated by spaces,
 Or: three asterisks, or three underscores without spaces between them

 Syntax examples: